 Description

-GATEPIERS AND BOUNDARY WALLS: chamfered square-plan sandstone piers with flattened pyramidal ashlar cap, connected to a further, identical pair by stugged, coped quadrant walls.
-Boundary walls: sandstone rubble with shaped rubble cope and regularly placed interval stones.
+Gatepiers and boundary walls are constructed of chamfered square-plan sandstone piers with flattened pyramidal ashlar caps, connected by stugged, coped quadrant walls.
+Boundary walls consist of sandstone rubble with a shaped rubble cope and regularly placed interval stones.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.